pbrod/nvector/README.rst

 Given two positions, A and B as latitudes, longitudes and depths relative to Earth, E.

-Find the exact vector between the two positions, given in meters north, east, and down, and find the direction (azimuth) to B, relative to north.
+Find the exact vector between the two positions, given in meters north, east, and down, and find the direction (azimuth) to B, relative to north, as well as elevation and distance.

 Assume WGS-84 ellipsoid.
 The given depths are from the ellipsoid surface.
 Use position A to define north, east, and down directions.
 (Due to the curvature of Earth and different directions to the North Pole,